ollama/ollama/docs/faq.md

 Open `Control Panel > Networking and Internet > View network status and tasks` and click on `Change adapter settings` on the left panel.
 Find the `vEthernel (WSL)` adapter, right click and select `Properties`.
 Click on `Configure` and open the `Advanced` tab.
 Search through each of the properties until you find `Large Send Offload Version 2 (IPv4)` and `Large Send Offload Version 2 (IPv6)`. *Disable* both of these properties.

+## What is context, can I increase it, and why doesn't every model support a huge context?

+Context refers to the size of the input that can be sent to a model and get sensible output back.
+Many models have a context size of 2048 tokens.
+It's sometimes possible to give it more, but the answers start to degrade.
+Newer models have been able to increase that context size using different methods.
+This increase in context size results in a corresponding increase in memory required, sometimes by orders of magnitude.